 Coralville, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in Coralville in 2010 was $32,882, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $131,528 for a family of four.
+The per capita income in Coralville in 2010 was $38,295, which is wealthy relative to Iowa and the nation.
+This equates to an annual income of $153,180 for a family of four.
 However, Coralville contains both very wealthy and poor people as well.

 Coralville is a very ethnically-diverse city.
 The people who call Coralville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coralville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coralville include German, English, Irish, Norwegian, and French.
+Important ancestries of people in Coralville include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Coralville is English.
 Other important languages spoken here include Spanish and Chinese.